pnimma01/ProfitsRus/README.md

 Performance of the Stock market is based on both human sentiments and basic math.
 With the help of a strong algorithm and machine learning we want to combine and predict human sentiment as well as compute mathematical data to provide a benchmark for stock investment.

 # Project Goal
-We are trying to create ML algorithm that will make predictions for a set of stock tickers and then evaluate it against historical data.
+We are trying to create an algorithm that will signal a Buy, Sell or Hold (Step 1).
+Additionally we will create a ML Model that will make predictions for a set of stock tickers and then evaluate it against historical data (Step 2).

+# Contributors
+- Puneeth Nimmagadda
+        - Step 1 and Presentation
+- Aman Gill
+        - Step 2 and Presentation
+- Andrey Kotovets
+        - Step 2 and Presentation

 # Data Collection